grrrwaaa/courses/datt3935/assignments.md

 # Assignments

-## Assignment 1: Practice for the Canadian Open Data Experience
+## Assignment 1: Working with APIs

 [CANADIAN OPEN DATA EXPERIENCE](https://www.canadianopendataexperience.ca), Feb 20-22, 2015:

 > The Canadian Open Data Experience (CODE) is an intense 48-hour coding sprint where innovators from coast to coast compete to build the best app utilizing federal government data from [Canada's Open Government Portal](http://open.canada.ca).
 Accelerating Innovation and Hacktivating Open Data: CODE is the first hackathon ever to be funded by the Government of Canada.

-As a practice-run for this event, the first assignment will be to find an interesting open data API (possibly, but not necessarily from [open.canada.ca](http://open.canada.ca/en/access-our-application-programming-interface-api)) and visualize (and/or sonify) it.
+Anticipating this event, the first assignment will be to find an interesting open data API (possibly, but not necessarily from [open.canada.ca](http://open.canada.ca/en/access-our-application-programming-interface-api)) and visualize (and/or sonify) it.
 You are welcome to use either Max or HTML5 for your work.
 The deadline for submission is **before class Feb 4th**.

+## Assignment 2: Interactive (or animated) visualisation

+For this assignment we will concentrate on the engaging visual (and sonic?) display of data.
+The data does not need to be dynamic -- you are welcome to use any kind of input data whether online or offline.
+The focus this time is in how this data is conveyed or utilized visually (and/or aurally), and how this occurs over time through animation and/or interaction.

+Your prototype could be an explanatory presentation, an exploratory tool, or a work of art, but you should make that clear in the documentation so that I can appropriately evaluate it.
+In an explanatory presentation, design is evaluated in terms of how it conveys the message or illuminates the data.
+In an exploratory tool, design is evaluated in terms of how it gives more powerful access to data, and enables insight.
+A work of art will be evaluated according to the terms, motivations and concepts by which you describe it; but these terms must include reference to the data.

+You are welcome to use either Max or HTML5 (e.g. D3.js) for your work.
+The deadline for submission is **before class March 11th**.

+## Submission guidelines

 Submit the project as an archive (zip file), and make sure that this file includes ALL resources necessary for it to run -- all max patchers and subpatchers, any additional extensions required (mac compatible), images, sounds and other media resources, javascript libraries, etc.

-Document your work (including Max patchers, JavaScript and HTML files) using comments liberally.
+Document your work with comments liberally.
 Try to use helpful variable names, e.g. ```width``` is more communicative than ```var3```.

 Add a **README.txt** file including the following items.
 This file is essential to help me evaluate your work: